CAC payback: What it is + how to calculate it (with formula)

 Here are some red flags that might indicate a worrying CAC payback period:

-- Increasing CAC payback over time: This trend could indicate that your CAC are rising faster than your revenue growth.
+• Increasing CAC payback over time: This trend could indicate that your average CAC payback period is rising faster than your revenue growth.

 What can you do to reduce CAC payback?